 SFIA - e-CF Collaboration

-As part of SFIA's collaboration programme discussions have been held to look at a closer working relationship with e-CF..
+As part of SFIA's collaboration programme discussions have been held to look at a closer working relationship with e-CF (European e-Competence Framework).

-The SFIA Foundation has developed and maintained the globlal IT skills framework since 2000.
-This has global reach with a userbase in over 180 countries with many thousands or corporates and individuals registered for licences.
+The SFIA Foundation has developed and maintained the global IT skills framework since 2000.
+It has global reach with users in over 180 countries and many thousands or corporates and individuals registered for licences.
 The EU has been working on the e-CF since around 2005.
 Both frameworks have similar aims and indeed many similarities, and of course some differences.

 In March 2016, many representatives from e-CF met with the SFIA Foundation to discuss addressing major skills issues.
 In particular, the e-CF team wanted to know, given the very high costs of maintaining skills frameworks and the challenges to gaining use of such frameworks, how the SFIA Foundation had managed to undertake several major updates since 2000 and generate such a global user base.